yuqitanyq/tp/docs/DeveloperGuide.md

 #### Design considerations

-Unlike some other patron and book features, `patron overdue` designed to be a stand-alone command (i.e. does not need to be used in conjunction with any other command) and requires no parameters.
+Unlike some other patron and book features, `patron overdue` is designed to be a stand-alone command (i.e. does not need to be used in conjunction with any other command) and requires no parameters.
 This is because iterating through LibTask patrons and filtering them based on their borrowed book statuses does not require pre-processing by any other command or additional information.

 LibTask can store a large number of books and patrons, making it infeasible for the user to scroll through the book list to identify patrons with books borrowed beyond their return dates.
 The design of the overdue command hence enhances LibTask's usability, as librarians can experience more efficient processing of overdue books.